-William Lafayette “Fate” Brown (1835-1903) was born in Mississippi, a Captain in the Confederate Army, and had three children with his wife Lilia A. Brown.
+William Lafayette “Fate” Brown (1835-1903) was born in Mississippi and had three children with his wife Lilia A. Brown.
 Brown was a leading member of the community who ran a feed store.
 Brown was integral in establishing a Post Office in 1880.
 Until this time, the settlers received their mail by stagecoach.
-He proposed calling the area Brown Springs after his surname and the natural springs on the land.
+According to legend, he proposed calling the area Brown Springs after his surname and the natural springs on the land.
 However, being that there was already a Brown Springs Post Office in Texas, Mrs. Brown suggested calling the area Lafayette’s nickname, “Fate.”
-The Fate post office was established on July 13, 1880.
-He moved to Rockwall to become the sheriff of Rockwall County from December 1886 until November 1892.
-After Brown’s career as the Rockwall County Sheriff, he became the Rockwall Post Master from 1893 until 1897.
-According to the 1900 census, at the age of 65 Brown was a landlord.
-Today, the Brown family remains lay in the Rockwall Memorial Cemetery along State Highway 66.
+The Fate post office was established on July 13, 1880, with Harvey Peyton White as the first postmaster.

-The little history that we know about George Washington Lafayette “Fate” Peyton (1835-1915) comes from the 1880 and 1910 Census.
-He was born in Tennessee in 1835 and later moved to Texas to become a farmer.
+The little history that we know about George Washington Lafayette “Fate” Peyton (1835-1915) comes from the 1880 and 1910 Census and land records.
+He was born in Tennessee in 1835 and later moved to Texas to become a vast landowner and farmer.
 With his first wife Lucy A. Clayton Peyton (1833-1896), Lafayette had three children.
 After Lucy’s death, the 1910 census reports that at the age of 65 he married Rebecca J. Peyton.
 Today, the Peyton family remains lay in the Mount Zion Cemetery along Farm to Market Road 552.

 Meanwhile, the neighboring landowner, Dr. Wiley Turner Barnes (1831-1901) of Alabama, purchased 320 acres from Mark Crabtree, the original land grantee, on December 24, 1864.
 This land is the current Fate downtown area.
 Dr. Barnes owned all the land on which the town was built, therefore he named it after himself.
 As settlers moved into the area, Barnes divided his land into lots.
 The two towns of Fate and Barnes coexisted in harmony.